uwasejeannine/Summative-Project-Multilingual-File-Manager-Application/files_manager/README.md

 * **GET** `/languages/:id`
 * Handler: `languageController.getLanguage`
-## API Documentation

-T
 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request.

 ## License

-The app is licensed under the MIT License.
+The app is licensed under the ALU License.